tmux-plugins/tmux-resurrect/README.md

         set -g @resurrect-processes 'irb pry "~rails server" "~rails console"'

-- If the wrong command is restored, try specifying inline strategy for the program with `->`:
+- Use `->` to specify a command to be used when restoring a program (useful if the default restore command fails ):

         set -g @resurrect-processes 'some_program "grunt->grunt development"'